Tecmo Madison includes both Group Play and Bracket Play.

 - Competitor controllers must be original Nintendo OEM products or CirKa N85s and cannot be modified in any way.

 - Original NES controllers and NES dogbone controllers are allowed.

 - NES Max or NES Advantage are not allowed.

 - You can use a Power Pad in any and all juice-off competitions and are encouraged to.

 - We love the Power Glove.
 It’s so bad.

 9. Tournament Disputes: David Murray and Jon Bailey are the tournament referees.
 They will decide all disputes.

 Any broken rules other than Rule #11 will be left to the judges to deem consequence.
-Typically, first offense is a warning, second a reduction in score, third will be forfeiture of the game and fourth banned from the tournament.
+Typically, first offense is a warning, a second is a reduction in score, a third will be forfeiture of the game and fourth banned from the tournament.

 Tournament registrations are for the registrant only.
 Our tournament is an open-seeded bracket.
 Any giveaway or exchange of hands is not allowed.

 Going to place in the money?
 We applaud your enthusiasm!
 Tecmo Madison awards cash prizes to the Top 8 places proportional to the number of attendees.
 30% of the registration fee of each participant will go into a tournament prize pool, which will be awarded to the top finishers at a 60/20/10/4/2/2/1/1 split.